River-Mochi/AchievementFixer/README.md

 ## What it does
 - **Enables achievements** even if mods are loaded.
   - Active mods (not assets) will normally disqualify any acheivement completion.
-- City switching: this mod works even when switching saves.
+- **City switching:** this mod works even when switching saves.
-- **Fixes the warning banner** (“Achievements are disabled because of mods.”) by sending a message to localization.
+- **Fixes the warning banner** “Achievements are disabled because of mods.”
+  - by sending a message to localization.
 - **Shows friendly achievement names** using the game’s own localization dictionary.
-- **Language switching**: works even if you switch languages (re-reads the game's locale dictionary).
+- **Language switching**: works even if you switch languages
+  - re-reads the game's locale dictionary.

 ## How to use
-1. Install mod from Skyve or Paradox Mods.
+1. Install the mod from Skyve or Paradox Mods.
    - No configuration needed; we enable achievements by default.
 2. Do the tasks (e.g., build 10 parks to get *Groundskeeper*).
 3. Safe to remove anytime; this mod doesn’t touch your saves.